Glossary

 Actuarial Findings

-The results of professional services provided to a principal by an individual acting in the capacity of an actuary (including commentary on another actuary’s work).
-Such services include providing advice, conclusions, statements of actuarial opinion, other opinions, or recommendations, based upon actuarial considerations.
-(ASOP No. 41,
+The result of a professional service provided by an individual acting in the capacity of an actuary in performing that service (including commentary on another actuary’s work).
+Such services include, but are not limited to, providing advice, conclusions, statements of actuarial opinion, other opinions, or recommendations, based upon actuarial considerations.
+(2nd Exposure Draft, Actuarial Communications)

 Actuarial Gain (Loss)